HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_soft_delete.md

 # DAM Soft Delete

-Use the soft delete feature to prevent accidental deletion of assets and collections in Digital Asset Management (DAM).
-Soft delete moves assets and collections to a hidden **Trash** view instead of immediately removing them from the database.
+Use the Soft Delete feature to prevent accidental deletion of assets and collections in Digital Asset Management (DAM).
+Soft Delete moves assets and collections to a hidden **Trash** view instead of immediately removing them from the database.
 The system automatically records the deletion date and the user who performed the action.
 Authorized users can restore these assets and collections or permanently delete them.

 ## Moving an asset or collection to the Trash